 The vision of a more balanced education coming from a shared campus was a sentiment shared by other participants as well.
-Many participants emphasized the shared campus as a way to strengthen vocational education at Whittier Tech and college education at NECC due to pooling resources.
-Additionally, many participants viewed the potential shared campus as an opportunity to make vocational education more accessible by increasing enrollment and therefore expanding access so that more students may receive career technical education.
-One participant framed this in terms of workforce development, stating, "A larger, more comprehensive institution can attract stronger industry relationships, leading to more internship, apprenticeship, and job placement opportunities for students.
+Many participants emphasized the shared campus as a way to strengthen both vocational education at Whittier Tech and college education at NECC due to pooling resources and making each of them more accessible by increasing enrollment and allowing more students to receive education.
+Another participant framed this in terms of workforce development, stating, "A larger, more comprehensive institution can attract stronger industry relationships, leading to more internship, apprenticeship, and job placement opportunities for students.
 This can foster better alignment with local workforce needs."
-It was a common sentiment that CTE, and specifically the shared campus model, is valuable for students, businesses, and the local community.
-There was also a widely shared emphasis in the focus groups and interviews that the trades and programs students train for through CTE are highly valued and necessary to local communities and will continue to be needed in the future.
+It was a common sentiment that CTE, and specifically the shared campus model, is valuable for students, industry, and the local community.
+There was also a widely shared emphasis in the focus groups and interviews that the trades and programs students are trained for through CTE are highly valued and necessary to local communities and will continue to be needed in the future.